geelweb/docker-django-postgis/README.md

     $ git checkout step2

 This step update the Postgres image allowing the definition of the database name.
 You can also create a user and a password.
-See the README file in the `postgres` directory for details on the environment variables.
+See the [Postgres README](postgres/README.md) for details on how to build and run the container, and to see how to defines the environment variables.